hotairsociety/hotairsociety.github.io/index.md

 ## When is the next Hot Air Society Meeting

-Our next meeting will be 20 September 2017 at 2:00 pm.
+Our next meeting will be 08 January 2018 at 2:00 pm.